 **New requirement for the 2017 entering class.
 All applicants progressing to our supplemental application stage are required to take and have their scores reported to us on a designated Situational Judgment Test (SJT) CASPer™.
 Complete information about this new requirement is below.

 Letters of Evaluation.
 The Admissions Committee continues to recommend that you provide us with a pre-professional committee evaluation from your school if one is available to you, but we no longer require it.
 It is our opinion that a school committee evaluation is the most valuable to us in our deliberations but realize that this is not a viable option for all applicants.
-If you do not provide a committee evaluation we ask that you provide a minimum of three (3) evaluations from faculty members or advisors who are most familiar with you and who can and will add information about you as a student and a person.
+If you do not provide a committee evaluation we ask that you provide a minimum of three (3) evaluations from faculty members, advisors, or others who are most familiar with you and who can and will add information about you as a student and as a person.
 Those with information about your academic abilities (especially in the sciences), leadership, problem solving skills, altruism, communication skills or ability to function as a member of a team are most valuable to us.

 Note about Letters of Evaluation: Quillen College of Medicine participates in the AMCAS letters process.
 AMCAS letters is a centralized service that enables medical schools to receive all letters of recommendation/evaluation electronically via the American Medical College Application Service (AMCAS), and enables applicants to have their authors send all letters of recommendation/evaluation to be considered by schools participating in this service to AMCAS rather than to each school.
 Applicants who have received a request to submit supplemental information should complete the Letters of Evaluation Section of their AMCAS application, print the AMCAS Letter Request Form(s) for their evaluators, assign letters for QCOM on the AMCAS Application Medical Schools tab and resubmit.
 For more information refer to http://www.aamc.org/students/amcas/faq/amcasletters.htm.